joanjanku2000/sw-service-fullstack/README.md

 The service-app folder contains the back-end repo, while the service-app-fe contains angular project.

+## Local Project Setup
+After cloning the repository the local_setup.sh script can be ran like this  `./local_setup.sh`
+Just make sure it's executable.
+To stop running containers:
+`docker stop $(docker ps -aq`

 ## Project Deployment

 The project is containerized using Docker.
 Back-end, front-end, mongo